Umar Qaid

-Umar Qaid is a 1975 Hindi-language action film, produced by V.K.Sobti under the Gautam Pictures banner and directed by Sikandar Khanna.
-Starring Sunil Dutt, Jeetendra, Vinod Mehra, Moushumi Chatterjee, Reena Roy and music composed by Sonik-Omi.
+Umar Qaid is a 1975 Hindi-language action film, starring Sunil Dutt.
+The film is about a prison break.
+Produced by V. K. Sobti under the Gautam Pictures banner and directed by Sikandar Khanna, it also stars Jeetendra, Vinod Mehra, Moushumi Chatterjee, and Reena Roy.
+Music for the film, including the song "Aag Me Jale Jawani", was composed by Sonik-Omi.

 Plot

 Vinod Verma is a customs officer who lives festively with his mother, sister Anju, and brother Chintu and falls for a girl Dr. Bharati.
 Vinod is a die-hard to hoodlums KK / Kamalkanth & Jakha.
 So, they appoint a daredevil ruffian Raja as a white knight who succeeds in several tasks courageously.
 Raja dotes on his blind sister Laxmi.
 On a mission, KK backstabs Raja, molests, and kills Laxmi when Raja avenges him.
 Here, Vinod is surprised to find KK as Bharati’s uncle who seeks to bribe him which results in a furious dispute.
 Forthwith, Raja slays out KK, wherein, Vinod is arraigned and penalized with life imprisonment.
 In jail, he befriends a prisoner Akbar.

 Meanwhile, Raja espouses his love for Reena.
 Just after, he is incriminated by Jakha and sentenced.
-Initially, Raja & Vinod antagonizes afterward Raja bows down to Vinod’s benevolence.
+Initially, Raja antaognises Vinod, but later Raja bows down to Vinod’s benevolence.
 Then, Raja as unbeknownst pledges to prove his innocence and Akbar also fuses them.
-So, they abscond when Akbar sacrifices his life while guarding the two, and Raja & Vinod split.
-Destiny takes Raja to Bharati’s residence where he realizes himself as a malefactor.
+So, they abscond when Akbar sacrifices his life while guarding the two, and Raja and Vinod split.

+Destiny takes Raja to Bharati’s residence where he recognises himself as a malefactor.
 In tandem, he rescues Anju from Jakha.
 Further, aware of the truth Vinod revolts on Raja but realizes his virtue from Anju.
-Finally, Raja surrenders, he is convicted of life imprisonment when Vinod’s family takes responsibility, Reena.
+Finally, Raja surrenders, he is convicted of life imprisonment while Vinod’s family takes responsibility of Reena.